A legal entity that can act as: data supplier, operational centre, data node, data centre, …

 Local point of contact at a GNSS station, indicated in Section 11 of the site log.
 In GeodesyML this information is entered in the field "siteContact".

-The OC is responsible for maintaining the station metadata in M3G.
+The OC maintains the station metadata in M3G.
 Each OC gets an account in M3G and becomes a "Registered Agency" in M3G.
 For EPOS stations, the EPOS-GNSS Data Supplier indicates for each station which agency will be acting as OC.
 In the site log, the contact person of the Operational Centre that updated the site log is entered in the field "Prepared by".
 In GeodesyML, this information is inserted in the field "siteMetaDataCustodian".

 Text-based file (e.g. ROB.OC) that describes the information for one Operational Centre about